dpc10ster/RJafrocBook/docs/13-SampleSize3.md

 #>  $ powerRRRC: num 0.802
 ```

 `ncases` is a list containing the number of cases 163 and expected power 0.8015625.
-Compare the number of cases to the RRRC value used in vignette 2.
+Compare the number of cases to the RRRC value used in Chapter TBA.

 #### Non default value of `desiredPower`
 This is illustrated below for 90% desired power.